2lian/Motion-Stack/docs/source/manual/api.rst

     - Change where the data is sent and how it is formatted (like we did with the string topic).
     - Change where the data comes from and its format (like we did with the timer, you can replace it with a subscriber).

-Are designed for overloading and use as API in lvl1:
- - :py:meth:`.JointNode.send_to_lvl0`
- - :py:meth:`.JointNode.send_to_lvl2`
- - :py:meth:`.JointNode.js_from_lvl0`
- - :py:meth:`.JointNode.js_from_lvl2`
- - :py:meth:`.JointNode.coming_from_lvl0`
- - :py:meth:`.JointNode.coming_from_lvl2`
- - (click to open the doc)

 Injection
 ^^^^^^^^^

 Injection consists in instantiating an object that adds functionalities to a parent object.
-Right now a few injections are available in :py:mod:`easy_robot_control.injection`.
-The node's empty remapper attributes :py:attr:`.JointNode.lvl0_remap` and :py:attr:`.JointNode.lvl2_remap` are also meant to be swapped if necessary.
+Right now a few ready to use injections are available in :py:mod:`motion_stack.api.ros2` (their non-ros dependent and general injections are in :py:mod:`motion_stack.api.injection`).

-- :py:mod:`easy_robot_control.utils.state_remaper` : Remaps states names, and applies shaping functions to the state data.
+    - :py:mod:`motion_stack.api.injection.remapper` : Remaps states names, and applies shaping functions to the state data.
+With this you can apply offsets, gains and more. (does not require ros)
-- :py:meth:`easy_robot_control.injection.topic_pub.StatesToTopic` : Publishes on individual Float64 topics instead of a JointStates topic.
-- :py:meth:`easy_robot_control.injection.offsetter.OffsetterLvl0` : Adds angle offsets to the output of lvl1 (and a little bit more)
+    - :py:mod:`motion_stack.api.ros2.offsetter` : Adds angle offsets to the motor output of lvl1 at runtime (and a little bit more)
+    - :py:mod:`motion_stack.api.ros2.state_to_topic` : Publishes on individual Float64 topics instead of a JointStates topic.

-Let's use all 3:
+Let's use all 3\:

 .. literalinclude:: ../../../src/moonbot_zero_tuto/moonbot_zero_tuto/lvl1.py
    :linenos:
-   :emphasize-lines: 6-8,16-20, 30-32, 57
+   :emphasize-lines: 25-42
    :language: python

 Running ``ros2 topic echo /leg1/display_angle_command`` you'll see that ``joint1-1`` is now ``my-new-joint``, and its value has been multiplied by 2.